glen-84/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 The `@require` directive is used to express data requirements with other subgraphs.
-Arguments annotated with the `@require` directive are removed from the public exposed schema and the value for these will be resolved by the executor.
+Arguments annotated with the `@require` directive are removed from the public schema and the value for these will be resolved by the executor.

 ```graphql example
 type Product {